- Correctly match pronouns and antecedents

 You and I versus You and Me

 Some of the most common pronoun mistakes occur with the decision between “you and I” and “you and me.”
 People will often say things like “You and me should go out for drinks.”
-Or—thinking back on the rule that it should be “you and I”—they will say “Susan assigned the task to both you and I.” However, both of these sentences are wrong.
-Remember that every time you use a pronoun you need to make sure that you’re using the correct case.
+Or—thinking back on the rule that it should be “you and I”—they will say “Siobhan assigned the task to both you and I.” However, both of these sentences are wrong.
+There’s a pretty easy way to figure this out – without having to understand pronoun cases.
+Let’s take a look at some examples:

-While the singular they offers the advantage of being gender-neutral—and it may soon become the accepted norm, as it was officially accepted by the APA in 2019—for now there are mixed opinions about it, and you may want to avoid it in your academic writing.
+The singular they offers the advantage of being gender-neutral, and it was officially accepted by the APA in 2019.
 When in doubt, consult your instructor’s preferred style guide.

 Additionally, many individuals neither identify as male nor female, and they have begun to use they as a singular pronoun to refer to themselves.
 In these cases, it is grammatically correct to use they as a singular pronoun (per the Chicago Manual of Style, one of the predominant authorities on grammar and style).

 Review what you’ve learned about pronoun agreement and check your understanding in the following interactive.

 - The University of Chicago Press.
 "Grammar & Usage: Singular 'they'.
 Chicago Manual of Style, 2017, p.
 241. ↵